Sockwater/HypersonicLauncher2/README.md

 # HypersonicLauncher2
-The newer version of the private Hyporsonic Minecraft launcher
+The newer version of the private Hypersonic Minecraft launcher